Singh-Prakash07/Notes/start with JavaScript/01_Intro.md

 ###	Const
   -	Neither updated nor re-declared once created.
   -	Must be initialized with a value.
-  -	mostly we use const type variable
+  -	mostly we use const type variable in js.
 ```
 Console.log(x);    // Error   Console.log(x); // undefined
                               Var x = 10;	    // due to hoisting, later we talk about hoisting